sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ```
 #### Create Tables and Bulk Load Data

+In this quickstart, we will use Tasty Bytes Snowflake fictional food truck business data to simulate a data serving use case.
 We will create three tables:
 - ORDER_HEADER Hybrid table -  This  table stores order metadata such as TRUCK_ID, CUSTOMER_ID, ORDER_AMOUNT, etc.
 - TRUCK Hybrid table -  This table stores truck metadata such as TRUCK_ID,FRANCHISE_ID,MENU_TYPE_ID, etc.